Leonardo8133/JungleDev/README.md

 > Browse to the "/ArticlesApi" folder and run the command ` docker compose up ` for build/start the database and start the server .

-> Access the API in the "http://127.0.0.1/" url while de container is running.
+> Access the API in "http://127.0.0.1:8000/" url while the container is running.

-### Notes.
+### Notes for testing the API.

 > The .env file is available in the repository to simplify the testing process.